0xfabian/LineFollower/README.md

 Here's a list of components used in Turbo Fabi's construction:

 - **Chassis**: Foamboard structure for a lightweight and customizable build.

 - **Arduino Uno**: The brain of Turbo Fabi, controlling its movements and interactions with sensors.

 - **Mini Breadboard**: For easy prototyping and connecting electronic components.

 - **L293D Driver**: The L293D controls the small DC motors.

 - **Wheels**: Two wheels for movement along the track.

 - **DC Motors with Gearbox**: Two motors for precise control and movement.

 - **Ball Caster**: Ensures stability and smooth navigation at the robot's front.

 - **IR Sensor (QTR-8A)**: Used for line detection.

 - **LiPo Battery (Kryptonium 2S1P 12V)**: Compact lithium-polymer battery supplying energy.

 - **Wires**: Various wires for component connections, ensuring proper communication and power distribution.

-These carefully chosen components work together to create a well-balanced and efficient line-following robot, with the L293D motor driver IC providing essential motor control capabilities.
+These carefully chosen components work together to create a well-balanced and efficient line-following robot.

 ## Usage 🎮